"If your God is so mighty, why doesn't He speak my language?"

 1978

-SIL is recognized as a Cameroonian association by the Ministry of Territorial Administration.
+SIL is recognised as a Cameroonian association by the Ministry of Territorial Administration.

 1978